 The family violence intervention unit is given the police report(s).
 That unit then prepares the report and recommends services.

 The unit’s report and recommendations are available to the judge at the court appearance.
-The judge may impose conditions to protect the parties, including issuance of a protective order or an order prohibiting further violence against the victim, referral to a family violence education program for batterers, and immediate referral for more extensive case assessment.
+The judge may impose conditions to protect the parties, including the issuance of a protective order or an order prohibiting further violence against the victim, referral to a family violence education program for batterers, and immediate referral for more extensive case assessment.

 What is a Protective Order?